GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 Unless you like to learn the hard way, you don't have to start with C++.
 C++ is a **complicated**, feature-packed language designed to write code that runs fast.
 It's not meant to be accessible.
 It's not meant to be part of your first programming experience.
 Especially if you are young and don't like math or if you are not very comfortable with a computer.
 Lucky for us, it's not necessary at all to get started with programming or to become a professional game developer.

+{{< figure
+  src="./img/c++-book.jpg"
+  alt="Three programming books piled up, dedicated to the C and C++ programming languages" caption="It's one of these monolithic programming books that made me hate programming at first"
+>}}

 > There are different types of developers: some like to code for the sake of it while others are driven by projects.
 You shouldn't be discouraged if you aren't part of the first group.
 I don't like math, or programming in itself, it's ok : it doesn't prevent you from creating games.
 >
 > <footer><a href="http://fenntasy.com/wanuts/">Florïn Zolli</a>

-There are thousands of ways to code.
+There are **thousands of ways to code**.
 You don't have to do complex math to build games.
-You can challenge yourself with complex algorithms or just animate characters moving on the screen.
+You can challenge yourself with complex algorithms if you want to.
+Or just animate characters moving on the screen!

 Even if it feels scientific at first, programming is a creative problem-solving activity.
 There are always multiple solutions for a given problem.
 In an upcoming guide in this series you'll learn about a paradigm, a set of mental tools to structure your code called **Object-Oriented Design**.
 As the name suggests it involves design work.
 Keep this in mind as you're taking your first steps: doing code is not just about maths.
 I am a designer at heart and I enjoy programming.

+{{< figure
+  src="./img/object-oriented-design.png"
+  alt="Diagram of two monsters inheriting from a base class" caption="Object-Oriented Design is a tool to make your game code manageable"
+>}}

 ## Visual programming is still computer code